Best AI Tools for Teachers and Educators: Smart Options

 Can teachers use AI tools to create lesson visuals?

-Are there free AI tools for teachers?
+Are there free AI tools AIr teachers?

 Which tool helps with assessment question creation?